 Okay, so.
-When I do a talk, in workshops, when I do a talk, I always have a feedback form.
-And on the notes, it's the simplest way of doing it just to give them a post it note and just say please write down three things you got out of this talk.
-And then you ask them to just put it up on your flip chart to something when they leave and from that you find out what it is that people drew from that, what they found helpful.
+So when I do a talk, in workshops, when I do a talk, I always have a feedback form.
+And on the notes I the simplest way of doing it just to give them a posted note and just say please write down three things you got out of this talk.
+And then you ask them to just put it up on your on your flip chart to something when they leave and from that you find out what it is that people drew from that what they found helpful.
 And that then helps you when you do another talk to bring that in to the presentation.
-SurveyMonkey is something that we've used a lot.
-I remember in the 2008 financial crisis, we suddenly got a lot of grandparents who had back pain and I thought, oh, maybe we can write about this.
-So I did a Survey Monkey to our patients who are grandparents and ask them, what are you struggling with, what is difficult, and so on.
+SurveyMonkey is a something that we've used a lot.
+I remember in the 2008 financial crisis, we suddenly got loads of grandparents who had back pain and I thought, oh, K, maybe we can write about this.
+So I did a survey monkey about to, to, to our patients who are grandparents and ask them, What are you struggling with what is difficult, and so on.
 And then I wrote a blog about that.
 So sometimes you can do questionnaires, and surveys, that you can then draw information out to write a blog, the simplest way to do it is to have a flip chart in your reception, and just say, how do you think we help you?
 Or put up a question each week and just get patients to write down the answer?
-And from that, you can draw information and content that you can write things.
-Testimonials is another one.
-You know, quite a lot of people do film testimonials, it takes time, and maybe you can have a CA who can do it and people aren't always that happy to do a film testimonial.

-I noticed on your website, right on the front page, and on several other pages, you've got the Google badge saying read our testimonials.
+And from that, you can draw information that you can content that you can write things.
+Testimonials, is another one.
+You know, quite a lot of people do film testimonials, is to text time, and you got to, you know, maybe you can have a CPA who can do it and people aren't always that happy to do a film testimonial.
+Yeah.
+So as you notice, on your website, right on the front page, and on several other pages, you've got to thing, you've got the Google page saying read our testimonials.
 So straightaway, you're building your social credibility by you know, here's what other people said about us.

-And it's not unreasonable if you're using a receptionist, and many of us are, if a patient comes out of a treatment, and they look really, really happy for the receptionist to say, oh, it did go well.
+And it is it's not unreasonable when if you're using a receptionist, and most many of us are, if a patient comes out of a treatment, and they look really, really happy for the receptionist to say, Well, you didn't go well.
 And they say yes.
-And they may say, well, would you just mind standing in front of my phone while I take a film of you and just tell us what went well, then you can post that somewhere.
-As long as it's not breaching the advertising standards guidelines on treating Paediatrics and things like that, of course.
-The other thing, I think, I think, sorry, allow me to interrupt because we only got a couple of minutes left.
-When I said measuring feedback, I think I was talking about what Alex, I think has said here, which is, it's measuring the return on the investment, particularly if you take half a day out to go and visit a school, how do you measure whether that was productive in building your business, if you spend 2000 pounds distributing a newsletter, which it's possible to do, how do you know whether that was 2000 pounds well spent, and so on, and so on.
+And they may say, Well, would you just mind standing in front of my phone when I take a picture of you to take a film?
+And just tell us what went well, then you can post that somewhere?
+As long as it's not breaching the advertising standards, guidelines on treating Paediatrics and things like that?
+Of course.
+Yeah.
+The other thing?
+I think, I think, sorry, sorry, let me if you will, to interrupt because you only got a couple of minutes left.
+When I said measuring feedback, I think I was I was well, I was talking about what Alex, I think has said here, which is it's measuring the return on the investment, particularly if you're, if you take half a day out to go and visit a school, how do you measure whether that was productive in building your business, if you spend 2000 pounds distributing a newsletter, which it's possible to do, how do you know whether that was 2000 pounds well spent, and so on, and so on.